Using Tables with IRSA Services

 Go Directly To A Section:

-Requirements for Supported Table Formats
+Table Formats

 IRSA services accept some combination of the following ASCII table formats:

-IPAC Table Format requires the following structure:
+Briefly, an IPAC Table has the following structure:

 Example of a basic IPAC Table Format file:

-| object | ra | dec |
+| id | ra | dec |

 | char | double | double |